Animadversio/Animadversio.github.io/_academic_notes/Note-on-S4-model.md

 To compute the kernel for convolution, the limiting step involves raising matrix $A$ or $\bar A$ to exponent as high as the sequence length $L-1$.

-We know for diagonal matrices or normal matrices, the matrix exponent is much cheaper and could be compute simply by raising the diagonal values.

-First note that to compute FFT of the large Kernel $K$ we need to evaluate the generator function, which sums the values by the exponents of $z$
+**Generating function**  First note that to compute FFT of the large Kernel $K$ we need to evaluate the generator function, which sums the values by the exponents of $z$
 $$
 f(z)= \bar C\bar B+z\bar C\bar A\bar B+z^2\bar C\bar A^2\bar B+z^3\bar C\bar A^3\bar B...\\
 =\bar C(\sum_{i=0}^{L-1}(z\bar A)^i)\bar B\\